cmsca/datascience_public/README.md

 - [ ] Creating a virtual environment
 - [ ] PIP Installing Python libraries

-### Intro to Python | 13 Nov 2022, 2-4:pm EST, South County Regional
+### Intro to Python | 13 Nov 2022, 2-4pm ET, South County Regional Library

-(This sessions is tentative.
-If the class is already comfortable with Python then we can skip it and move to the next lesson).
+> Class Notes:

 The purpose of this session is to ensure each participant is comfortable enough with Python to enjoy and learn from the course.

 - [ ] Variables, expressions, statements
 - [ ] Conditional execution